-Sablefish occur in the northeastern Pacific Ocean from Baja, California to the Aleutian Islands and into the Bering Sea (Mecklenburg et al. 2002).
+Sablefish occur in the northeastern Pacific Ocean from Baja California to the Aleutian Islands and into the Bering Sea (Mecklenburg et al. 2002).
 Adult sablefish inhabit the deep-water continental shelf, slope, and coastal fjords.
-Most adults live in depths of 200 to 500 fathoms but have been captured in depths as great as 1,000 fathoms (Allen and Smith 1988).
-Sablefish are long-lived and have been recorded at 97 years in Alaska waters (D. Anderl, NOAA fisheries, personal communication); however, few fish greater than 20 years of age are captured in Southeast Alaska commercial fisheries (Mueter 2010).
-Sablefish are the most valuable groundfish in Southeast Alaska with an exvessel value of \$5,684,923 in 2017, the highest value during the 2014-2017 reporting period.
+Most adults live in depths of 200-500 fathoms but have been captured in depths as great as 1,000 fathoms (Allen and Smith 1988).
+Sablefish are long-lived and have been aged to at least 94 years in Alaska waters (Munk 2001); however, few fish greater than 20 years of age are captured in Southeast Alaska commercial fisheries (Mueter 2010).
+Sablefish are the most valuable groundfish in Southeast Alaska with an average annual exvessel value of \$4,258,297 in the current reporting period.

 State managed fisheries currently occur in NSEI (Chatham Strait) and SSEI (Clarence Strait and adjacent waters of Dixon Entrance).
 Sablefish have been harvested in the internal waters of Southeast Alaska since the early 1900s.
 Prior to the 1940s, sablefish were primarily landed as bycatch in the halibut fishery (Bracken 1983).
 Halibut longline gear was modified in the late 1940s to target sablefish.
 Until the 1970s, harvest levels fluctuated widely due to low price and better opportunities in other fisheries.
-Pot gear was first introduced in 1970 in the Clarence Strait and Dixon Entrance areas and the pot fishery accounted for 33% of the total harvest in the early 1970s.
+Pot gear was first introduced in 1970 in the Clarence Strait and Dixon Entrance areas, and the pot fishery accounted for 33% of the total harvest in the early 1970s.
 In 1981, the NSEI fishery was restricted to longline gear only, but pot gear was still allowed in the SSEI Subdistrict.

 Sablefish have been historically managed with limitations on fishing seasons and harvest levels.
 Season limitations were first imposed in 1945 for the NSEI management area and in 1982 for the SSEI management area (Bracken 1983).
 Fishing seasons continued to be shortened in both areas as effort escalated in the 1970s and 1980s.
 GHRs based on historic catches were established for both areas in 1980.
 In 1985, a limited entry program was implemented for both the NSEI and SSEI sablefish fisheries.
 However, the number of vessels and overall operating efficiency of the longline fleet increased significantly after the limited entry program was implemented.
 In order to stay within GHRs, the department continued to reduce the number of fishing days in both areas.
 In the NSEI area, the number of fishing days fell from 76 days in 1980 to one day in 1987 (Table 12).
 One-day openings continued in the NSEI area through 1993.
 In 1993, the NSEI fleet harvested 3,640,000 dressed lb, which was 2,140,000 dressed lb over the upper bound of the GHR (1,500,000 dressed lb).
 In an effort to improve management, the board adopted an equal quota share (EQS) system for the NSEI area in 1994.
-In SSEI, the number of fishing days declined from 200 days in 1980 to 2 days in 1996 (Table 13).
-In 1997, at the request of industry, the board adopted a similar EQS system for the SSEI fishery and established separate seasons for the longline and pot fisheries to reduce gear conflicts.
+In SSEI, the number of fishing days declined from 200 days in 1980 to 2 days in 1995 and 1996 (Table 13).
+In 1997, at the request of industry, the board adopted a similar EQS system for the SSEI fishery and established separate seasons for the longline and pot fisheries to reduce gear conflicts and enable pot fishers to utilize their gear more effectively.